limeandcoconut/react-silver-bullet/readme.md

 // For now 😤
 ```

+This using fastify not express so remember that fastify doesn't expose the same request and response so use `request.req` and `reply.locals` in a [few](src/server/index.js) [places](src/server/render.js).

 ## TODOS:
 - [x] Bring in manifest helpers package
 - [x] Fix the `'unsafe-inline'` in the csp with a nonce <br>